 2001 50 x 30" 125 x 76 cm Acrylic on Canvas

-Ten to forty thousand years ago the first evidence of the creative nature of humans begins to appear.
-The motivation must have been great to inspire these early artists to walk and even crawl down long dark tunnels with their oil lamps and attempt to capture the essence of the animals they saw and hunted on the walls of their caves.
+Forty thousand years ago the first evidence of the creative nature of humans begins to be preserved.
+The motivation must have been great to inspire these early artists to walk into a dark cave with their stone lamps filled with animal grease and a flickering flame, and attempt to capture the essence of the prehistoric animals that they saw and hunted on the walls of their caves.
 The animals in this painting, are based on images found on the walls of the Altamira, the Chauvet and the Lascaux caves.

 "REAL?"
 ICO Gallery, New York, NY, USA 2008